 61. It’s obviously too late to change anything now, but the name of Google+ is annoying.
 When trying just now to search for “google+” on TechCrunch, it didn’t recognize the plus sign as anything significant.
 It just searched for Google.
 Annoying.
 Oh yeah, and the same thing happened when I searched in Chrome’s omnibox.
 Come on, Google!!?!

 Phew.
 My verdict?
 I really like Google+.
 I think it’s a sweet bit of social magic from Google (finally).
 I can see it getting BIG, and I’m rooting for it.
-Please be active on it and love it and spread the word about it so I can quit Twitter and Facebook icon smile 61 Google Plus Tips, Thoughts, and Requests And again, you can connect with me on Google+ here.
+Please be active on it and love it and spread the word about it so I can quit Twitter and Facebook And again, you can connect with me on Google+ here.

 Please +1 and share this post (via Twitter, Facebook, StumbleUpon, etc.) if you liked it!